kzeman10/optimizing_sieve_of_Eratosthenes_JIT_CUDA/readme.md

 - Naive Python implementation using a list.
 - Python implementation with just-in-time (JIT) compilation by Numba.
 - Python implementation utilizing a NumPy array.
-- Python implementation utilizing CUDA through CuPy.
+- Python implementation utilizing CUDA through CuPy naive and slightly optimized.
 - C implementation with and without O3 optimization.

 ## Results